makrai/notes/weller1909-humor-transformer-last-laugh.md

 * gathered using Reddit’s public API, collecting the most recent jokes
   * Every time the scraper ran, it also updated the upvote score
   * every hour through the months of March and April 2019
-  * data was already split into body and punchline sections from Reddit, we => separate datasets containing: just body, just punchline, both
+  * data was already split into body and punchline sections from Reddit => separate datasets containing: just body, just punchline, both
-* Some sample jokes are shown in Table 1, above
+* Some sample jokes are shown in Table 1
   * The distribution of joke scores varies wildly, from 0 to 136,354 upvotes
   * there is a major jump between the 0-200 upvote range and the 200 range
     * only 6% of jokes scoring between 200-20,000